kubernetes-sigs/gateway-api/conformance/reports/README.md

 different implementation versions have different reproduction steps, this section can have multiple sub-sections, each related to a specific or a subset of implementation versions.

-## Reports

-The reports MUST be uploaded exactly as they have been created by the conformance suite, without any modifications.
-The "Reproduce" section allows checking any diff between the claimed report and the actual one.
-The reports must be named according to the following pattern: `<API Channel>-<Implementation version>-<mode>-report.yaml`.

 ## Rules exceptions